Eric100911/Eric100911/README-all.md

 > Speaking of CV and CI/CD, you might have noticed that I am participating in the [CMS Tier-0 Software](https://github.com/dmwm/t0) development.
 My job now is reconstructing a CI/CD workflow for the software, using Github Webhook and CMS Jenkins, with the help of @cmsbot .
 I am working under the supervision of [Dr. Jan Eysermans](https://inspirehep.net/authors/1417176) (@jeyserma on GitHub).

 🧐 As of now (Mar.
 2025), I am still exploring PhD position possibilities in experimental high energy physics starting from Fall 2026.
 If you are interested in my profile, please feel free to contact me at my email.

+⚡️ Some fun facts:
+- I am a big fan of classical music, especially the works of Tchaikovsky, Rachmaninov and Mahler.

+> I remember celebrating my 20th birthday with a Mahler Symphony No. 3 concert in Beijing, at the NCPA.
+I booked myself a 3rd-row seat and almost cried towards the end of the concert.

+- I am also a big fan of civil aviation and other means of transportation.

+> I am currently leading the Tsinghua University Students Transportation Association, a students' club of transportation enthusiasts.
+I once played an active role back in the students' union, but I enjoy more creating opprotunities for our members to explore the world of transportation.